 4. Famous composers and singers from Europe

-Music is a subject that can be integrated to celebrating this event.
+Music is a subject that can be integrated into celebrating this event.

 From guessing where classical music composers are from to listening to current songs and asking students to guess which language it is, music is a fun and less conventional element to use to learn about European languages.